Provisional licence holders and learning to drive

 There are no age restrictions for customers who hold a provisional licence.
 However, if the provisional licence holder is not the customer, they must be over 21 to drive a Motability Scheme car.

-There are a few rules around who can drive a Scheme car, including drivers under 25 who can only drive cars with an ABI Insurance Group of 16 or lower and with a power output of 120 brakehorse power (BHP) or less (this does not apply to Wheelchair Accessible Vehicles).
+There are also a few rules around who can drive a Scheme car, including for drivers under 25.
+For petrol, diesel and hybrid vehicles, drivers under 25 are restricted to cars with an ABI Insurance Group rating of 16 or lower and a power output of 120 brake horsepower or less.
+For electric cars, drivers under 25 are restricted to cars with an ABI Insurance Group rating of 21 or lower and a power output of 140 brakehorse power or less.

 Learning to drive